GabeScott/standard-works-vault/General Conference/2008 October - Come What May, and Love It.md

 How can we love days that are filled with sorrow?
 We can’t—at least not in the moment.
 I don’t think my mother was suggesting that we suppress discouragement or deny the reality of pain.
 I don’t think she was suggesting that we smother unpleasant truths beneath a cloak of pretended happiness.
 But I do believe that the way we react to adversity can be a major factor in how happy and successful we can be in life.

-If we approach adversities wisely, our hardest times can be times of greatest growth, which in turn can lead toward times of greatest happiness.
+If we approach adversities wisely, our hardest times can be the times of greatest growth, which in turn can lead to times of greatest happiness.

 Over the years I have learned a few things that have helped me through times of testing and trial.
 I would like to share them with you.

+## Learn to Laugh

 The first thing we can do is learn to laugh.
 Have you ever seen an angry driver who, when someone else makes a mistake, reacts as though that person has insulted his honor, his family, his dog, and his ancestors all the way back to Adam?
 Or have you had an encounter with an overhanging cupboard door left open at the wrong place and the wrong time which has been cursed, condemned, and avenged by a sore-headed victim?